sensu/sensu-docs/content/sensu-go/5.16/reference/etcdreplicators.md

 _**NOTE**: etcd-replicators is a datatype in the federation API, which is only accessible for users who have a cluster role that permits access to replication resources._

-etcd-replicators allows you to manage [RBAC][3] resources in one place and mirror the changes to follower clusters.
+Etcd replicators allow you to manage [RBAC][3] resources in one place and mirror the changes to follower clusters.
 The API sets up etcd mirrors for one-way key replication.

 The etcd-replicators datatype will not use a namespace because it applies cluster-wide.